 Coffee break: How caffeine affects seniors

 One of the most popular drinks in the world is coffee, and most American adults enjoy a cup or more almost every day.
+It’s interesting to understand the effect of caffeine on seniors and how to adjust your daily life.
 In 2013, 83 percent of Americans said they regularly drink coffee, according to the National Coffee Association.
 As the most widely consumed way to have caffeine, coffee can have lasting health effects on seniors.

 Coffee and disease prevention

 Recent studies have shown that those who drink coffee may have a lower risk of developing Parkinson’s disease, dementia, stroke and even Alzheimer’s disease.
 Coffee has even been linked to memory care.
 As a stimulant, caffeine can boost concentration and circulation.
 In preventing Parkinson’s disease, coffee as proven to be more effective in men than women, though the reason is not exactly clear.
 In addition, those who are already affected by the disease have been able to improve their condition by regularly drinking coffee as part of their senior nutrition.

 Effect of Caffeine on Seniors: Are There Negative Effects?

 What many people forget is that coffee is a bean packed with antioxidants, and for Americans it is the No. 1 source of antioxidants in diets.
 Other foods that are antioxidant-rich include dark fruits and vegetable like blueberries and leafy greens.
 A powerhouse of nutrition, antioxidants will help you live longer, as they help eliminate free radicals from the body.
 The National Cancer Institute has stated that drinking coffee can prolong life.